fshokor/scRNAseq_HCC/docs/METHODS.md

 - Adjusted p-value < 0.05 (Benjamini-Hochberg correction)
 - |log2 fold change| > 1

-This produced **1,178 significant DEGs**: 926 upregulated in tumor, 252 downregulated.
+This produced **1,385 significant DEGs**: 335 upregulated in tumor, 1,050 downregulated.
 Results exported to `data/processed/dea_results.csv`.

 ---

-## 05 · GSEA (`05_gsea.ipynb`, `scripts/gsea_functions.py`)
+### 05 · GSEA

-A ranked gene list sorted descending by log2FC was prepared from all DEGs (significant and non-significant) and passed to clusterProfiler in R via rpy2.
+A ranked gene list sorted descending by log2FC was prepared from all DEGs and passed to clusterProfiler in R via rpy2.

 **Gene symbol → Entrez ID mapping** used `bitr` from `org.Hs.eg.db`.